stripe/stripe-dotnet/readme.md

 valuable service as well, but they are not available in Stripe.net yet.

 2) The next thing to do, is have another party connect to your site.
 To do this, put a link on your site which will start the authorization process, or you can use a
 [Stripe Connect Button](https://stripe.com/about/resources).
-Your link will need to contain some querystring paramaters:
+Your link will need to contain some querystring parameters:

 	response_type: code
 	client_id:     *your client id from the stripe connect dashboard*